Go Crazy (Chris Brown and Young Thug song): Remix

-The official remix was released on February 19, 2021, and features American rappers Future, Lil Durk, and Latto (then known as Mulatto).
+The official remix was released on February 19, 2021, and features fellow American rappers Future, Lil Durk, and Latto (then known as Mulatto).
 It was announced by Brown and Thug on February 16, 2021, along with a cartoon cover art featuring all five artists.
 The remix's theme was centered around "bringing back the summer tune" that makes one forget about 2020.
-Much like the original, it finds the rappers harmonizing about love and sex, with Durk and Future delivering "melodic" verses, in between the "relaxed" raps of Latto.
+Much like the original, it finds the rappers harmonizing about love and sex, with Durk and Future delivering "melodic" verses, with the "relaxed" raps of Latto inbetween them.
+Young Thug is credited on the remix, however, only his ad-libs are retained while both his and Brown's verses are omitted.

 Critical reception

 Andrew Unterberger of Billboard said about the remix, "Honestly, no matter who's delivering the verses to this song, memory of them vanishes almost completely by the time that massive chorus rolls around again.
 The remix is fine, and some programmers will undoubtedly be grateful for the fresh alternative, but ultimately I doubt its impact will be lasting".